-Isabel Cristina Lopes\ J.M.
-Valério de Carvalho
+Isabel Cristina Lopes^{} J.M.
+Valério de Carvalho[†]

-Abstract-In this paper we address an order processing optimization problem known as the Minimization of Open Stacks Problem (MOSP).
-This problem consists in finding the best sequence for manufacturing the different products required by costumers, in a setting where only one product can be made at a time.
-The objective is to minimize the maximum number of incomplete orders from costumers that are being processed simultaneously.
-We present an integer programming model, based on the existence of a perfect elimination order in interval graphs, which finds an optimal sequence for the costumers orders.
-Among other economic advantages, manufacturing the products in this optimal sequence reduces the amount of space needed to store incomplete orders.
+Abstract-In this paper we address an order processing optimization problem known as minimization of open stacks (MOSP).
+We present an integer programming model, based on the existence of a perfect elimination scheme in interval graphs, which finds an optimal sequence for the costumers orders.